H2020 FETOpen LINkS

 Project coordinator: Prof. Jérémie Torres

-Biomolecular reactions, especially between proteins, are responsible for the transmission of information in cells.
-The scope of the EU-funded LINkS project is to unveil long-range electrodynamic interactions (LEDIs) between biomolecules as a mechanism which sustains molecular dynamics in cells.
-For this purpose, researchers will develop an unprecedented biosensor technology that can measure LEDIs in the real complexity of biological systems.
-Long-term, the LINkS technology will help understand how electromagnetic fields impact living organisms and assist in drug discovery and biomarker identification efforts in research and medicine.
+Biomolecular reactions, particularly those involving proteins, are responsible for the transmission of information within cells.
+The goal of the EU-funded LINkS project is to uncover long-range electrodynamic interactions (LEDIs) between biomolecules as a mechanism that drives molecular dynamics in cells.
+To this end, researchers will develop an unprecedented biosensor technology capable of measuring LEDIs within the complex biological systems.
+In the long term, LINkS technology will help elucidate how electromagnetic fields affect living organisms and support drug discovery and biomarker identification efforts in research and medicine.

-The LINkS consortium brings together interdisciplinary expertise including theoretical biophysics, cell biology, nanotechnology, and microfluidic engineering.
-Four academic partners and two SMEs from five European countries will work in close collaboration, across the traditional boundaries of their disciplines, to develop a disruptive lab-on-chip THz biosensor capable of investigating LEDIs in the real complexity of biological systems.
+The LINkS consortium brings together interdisciplinary expertise in theoretical biophysics, cell biology, nanotechnology, and microfluidic engineering.
+Four academic partners and two SMEs from five European countries will work closely together, transcending the traditional boundaries of their disciplines, to develop a groundbreaking lab-on-a-chip THz biosensor capable of investigating LEDIs within the real-world complexity of biological systems.

 Project partners